yeahitsjan/pawxel/README.md

 - GPU-accelerated editor (if enabled in preferences)
 - Infinite zoom viewport

+...and there is still more to come!

 To view a full list of what's working and what's not working during beta, you can visit [the changelog](https://github.com/yeahitsjan/pawxel/blob/develop/resources/docs/changelog.md).

 ## How to build

+> ***NOTE**: Pawxel only runs on Windows & Linux.
+Because it is inspired by Shottr, I recommend that for using on macOS.
+Actively tested on Windows 10, Windows 11 and Debian-based Linux distros (Linux Mint & Ubuntu).
+Although unsupported it should easily run on Windows 8.x and other Linux distros.*

 To build Pawxel you'll need some dependencies first: